lizaodawn/IMMARKUS-wiki-clone/01-Uploading-Images.md

 1. To start working with IMMARKUS, create or locate a folder with jpeg or png files on your computer.

+NOTE: Your image files will be directly edited by IMMARKUS.
+We recommend that you work with copies of your files and save the original files in another folder to avoid the loss of originals.

 2. Go to IMMARKUS [immarkus.xmarkus.org](https://immarkus.xmarkus.org/)

 3. Click **Open New Folder** and select the folder containing the images you want to annotate.